cloudfour/pleasantest/README.md

 );
 ```

-The `devices` import from `test-mule` is re-exported from Puppeteer, you can see the full list of available devices [here](https://github.com/puppeteer/puppeteer/blob/v7.1.0/src/common/DeviceDescriptors.ts)
+The `devices` import from `test-mule` is re-exported from Puppeteer, [here is the full list of available devices](https://github.com/puppeteer/puppeteer/blob/v7.1.0/src/common/DeviceDescriptors.ts).

 ### `TestMuleContext` Object (passed into test function wrapped by `withBrowser`)